Undistraction/gitbook/function-defaults.md

 }()
 ```

-##

 ## Objects

-When using objects as arguments, it is possible to provide the names of the expected keys, making the function signature much more readable.
-This also results in the keys being made available within the function as variables
+When using objects as arguments, expected keys and values can be provide.
+Object values are available within the function body through variables named after the keys.
+Any keys of the params object not supplied will be undefined

 Before